Statistical signatures of interstellar turbulence in dust polarization maps: Abstract

 \section{Abstract}

-We present results from a high-resolution interstellar turbulence simulation and show that it closely reproduces recent Planck measurements.
+We present results from a high-resolution interstellar turbulence simulation and show that it closely reproduces recent {\em Planck} measurements.
 Our model captures the scaling of $EE$ and $BB$ spectra, and the $EE/BB$ ratio in the inertial range.
-The PDF of the dust polarization fraction is also consistent with observations.
-The $TE$ cross-correlation is in broad agreement with observations.
-This simulation provides new insights into the physical origins of the observed $E/B$ asymmetry and positive $TE$ signal, facilitating the development of advanced Galactic dust emission models for current and future CMB experiments.
+The probability density function of the dust polarization fraction is also consistent with observations.
+The $TE$ cross-correlation is in broad agreement with the {\em Planck} sky.
+This simulation provides new insights into the physical origins of the observed $E/B$ asymmetry and positive $TE$ signal, facilitating the development of advanced Galactic dust emission models for current and future cosmic microwave background experiments.

 \paragraph{Introduction.---}